Skip to main content

 • A-level in the appropriate language(s) at grade B for the advanced level language pathway

-• There is no language requirement for the beginners' language pathway, but only one language can be studied at this level
+• There is no language requirement for the beginners' language pathway but at least one essay-based subject is required at grade B and only one language can be studied at this level

 Please note that if you choose to apply for this course you will need to provide details of which languages you wish to study on your UCAS application form.
 For further details on how to do this please visit our How to apply page.